flowchart TD

 The semi-supervised setting, which in this literature usually means one class learning, assumes access to a training set consisting only of normal instances.
 No anomalies are seen during training.
 The model builds a boundary, a density, or a reconstruction map of normality, and at test time anything that falls outside the learned region of normality is flagged.
 This is the natural framing for novelty detection and for fault detection in engineered systems, where one can collect abundant data from healthy operation but, by definition, little or none from the rare failure.

 The semi-supervised setting is attractive precisely because clean normal data is often obtainable when labeled anomalies are not, and because it sidesteps the contamination assumption of the unsupervised setting.
 Its weakness is sensitivity to distribution shift in the normal class, which produces false alarms when the definition of normal drifts over time.
+A subtle failure mode of high-capacity reconstructors deserves mention: a network powerful enough to generalize can learn to reconstruct anomalies it never saw, collapsing the error gap that the method relies on, which is why capacity must be deliberately constrained.

 149.4 4.
 The Base-Rate Problem